How to Come Back to Homeschooling After Quitting

 2. Bury Your Pride

-The first stumbling block to coming back to homeschooling may be your own pride.
+Your pride may be the first stumbling block to returning to homeschooling.
 When you chose to pull your child from homeschooling and try something else, you did it because, at the time, it looked to be the best option for your family.
 Changing course now may bring a sense of failure; you may wonder, “If I keep changing course like this, can I really be trusted to make decisions about my child’s education?”
 You may feel embarrassed that your previous plans did not work out.
 If so, bury your pride and let it go!
 Just because you’re changing your mind doesn’t mean you messed up.
 Circumstances change, people grow, and what made sense in the past may not make sense now.
 Or, even if you did mess up, so what?
 An error is a learning experience.
 Now you know better what not to do; your path is surer.
 So, if you are coming back to homeschooling, come back to it boldly!

 3. Refresh Your Scope and Sequence